-When a school requests additional staffing, the special education cluster supervisor consults with school staff to ensure current staff is being utilized effectively to address the students' services on the IEPs.
+When a school makes a requests for additional staffing, the special education cluster supervisor consults with school staff members to ensure that current staff is being utilized effectively to address the students' services on IEPs.
 Requests for additional staffing are sent to central office special education leadership, as appropriate.
-When necessary, recommendations for staffing changes may be submitted and are reviewed by the directors of DSES/DSEO, community superintendents, and the associate superintendent for OSESS to make adjustments as needed.
+When necessary, recommendations for staffing changes may be submitted and are reviewed by the directors of DSES/DBFIS, the associate superintendent for OSESS, and community superintendents to make adjustments as needed.